IMPORTANT NEWS:The 2022 scholarship application window closed on May 15, 2022.

 CBDCE has established a scholarship program to support the journey for health professionals in the specialty and to encourage diversity in the pool of the health professionals holding the Certified Diabetes Care and Education Specialist (CDCES) credential.

-Individuals chosen as receipients of the scholarship are provided with an opportunity to take the practice examination at no cost and apply for the Certification Examination for Diabetes Care and Education Specialists one time at no cost.
+Individuals chosen as scholarship recipients are provided with an opportunity to take the practice examination at no cost and apply for the Certification Examination for Diabetes Care and Education Specialists one time at no cost.
 Individuals have 2 years from the date of the award to make use of the award and will need to document meeting all current eligibility requirements for initial certification at the time of application for the Examination.
 The current value of each scholarship is $405.

 Individuals may apply for more than one category, but can only be awarded a maximum of one scholarship in any given year.
 Applications must be submitted separately for each category.

 The scholarship program is for individuals who have not yet applied for initial certification.
 Apply today!

 Diversity & Inclusion - Includes health professionals that reflect any one of many aspects of diversity within the current certified population, including, but not limited to, socioeconomic status, ethnicity, race, LGBTQIA+ community, men, and individuals with disabilities.
 Primary criteria: Individual self-identifies by applying under this category.
 Provides letter of recommendation from supervisor or colleague.